Victor Chang

 After completing his medical studies at the University of Sydney and working in St Vincent's Hospital, he trained in the United Kingdom and the United States as a surgeon before returning to Australia.
-In St Vincent's Hospital, he helped establish the National Cardiac Transplant Unit, the country's leading centre for heart and lung transplants.
-Chang's team had a high success rate in performing heart transplantations and he pioneered the development of an artificial heart valve.
+At St Vincent's Hospital, he helped establish the National Cardiac Transplant Unit, the country's leading centre for heart and lung transplants.
+Chang's team had a high success rate in performing heart transplants, and he pioneered the development of an artificial heart valve.
 In 1986, he was appointed a Companion of the Order of Australia for his "service to international relations between Australia and China and to medical science".

 In 1991, Chang was murdered by two young men in a failed extortion attempt.
-His legacy includes setting up his own Foundation, the Victor Chang Foundation.
-Additionally, after his death the Victor Chang Cardiac Research Institute was created, and the Victor Chang Lowy Packer Building at St Vincent's Hospital was established.
+His legacy includes setting up the Victor Chang Foundation.
+Additionally, after his death, the Victor Chang Cardiac Research Institute was created, and the Dr. Victor Chang Lowy Packer Building at St Vincent's Hospital was established.

 Early life and education

-Chang was born in Shanghai to Australian-born Chinese British parents.
+Chang was born in 1936 in Shanghai to Australian-born Chinese-British parents.
 He grew up in Hong Kong, where he attended primary school in Kowloon Tong and spent two years in St. Paul's College.
+On 7 April 1948, Chang's mother died from breast cancer at the age of 33, prompting him to consider a career in medicine at the age of 12.

 Chang's father Aubrey sent him and his younger sister to Sydney in 1951 to stay with extended family.
-Chang attended Belmore Boys' High School in Belmore and completed his secondary education at Christian Brothers' High School in Lewisham.
-On 7 April 1948, Chang's mother died from breast cancer at the age of 33, prompting him to consider a career in medicine at the age of 12.
+He attended Belmore Boys' High School in Belmore.
+He completed his secondary education at Christian Brothers' High School in Lewisham.
 He undertook his tertiary education at the University of Sydney, where he graduated with a Bachelor of Medical Science with First-Class Honours and a Bachelor of Medicine, Bachelor of Surgery in 1962.

 Medical career

 Medical training

-After completing his medical education, Chang interned at St Vincent's Hospital under the tutelage of cardiac surgeon Mark Shanahan who sent him to London to train with British surgeon Aubrey York Mason.
+After completing his medical education, Chang interned at St Vincent's Hospital under cardiac surgeon Mark Shanahan, who sent him to London to train with British surgeon Aubrey York Mason.

 Chang became a Fellow of the Royal College of Surgeons in 1966 and trained in cardiothoracic surgery at the Royal Brompton Hospital.
 In London, he met and married his wife Ann (née Simmons).

 Chang spent two years in the United States at the Mayo Clinic and became chief resident.
 In 1972, he returned to St Vincent's Hospital, where he was a consultant cardiothoracic surgeon and was appointed Fellow of the Royal Australasian College of Surgeons in 1973 and Fellow of the American College of Surgeons in 1975.